likithsinghcy/cylabs_ecom/README.md

     1. He will be able to see the active and all the deliverees assigned to him
     2. He will be able to see all the information of his and payments for the

+**The busness end and sharing is done by the following way**
+    1. The product selling price to the costumer will be shared in 3:97 percent to the company : merchant.
+    2. The delivery partner will recieve a 1/3rd of the company's share of the selling price

 ## In phase 1 of the development we need to create th following things here

    **Phase 1 Data goals**